iamfuzz/webinar-demo/docs/02-visibility.md

 ```
 > Local image analysis can be useful if for example, you cannot reach the Anchore API / Deployment from your CI/CD environment
 > For this you can locally perform analysis and store the resulting output like SBOM files into the release notes, code repo or container image currently being built.
-> There are some limitations for example Malware scanning can only take place on the server with centralised analysis.
+> There are some limitations, however.
+For example, Malware scanning can only take place on the server with centralised analysis.

 Let's resubmit our local app image, but this time add the Dockerfile as extra data
 ```bash